Activists, U.N. celebrate pope's call to arms on climate change

 “I hope I‘m not going to get castigated for saying this by my priest back home,” Bush said on Tuesday.
 “But I don’t get my economic policy from my bishops or my cardinals or my pope.”

-On Thursday, R.R.
-Reno, editor of the conservative U.S. monthly First Things, dismissed the pope’s criticism of the modern world as “strikingly anti-scientific, anti-technological and anti-progressive” and said he preferred the more hopeful approaches of his predecessors Pope John Paul and Pope Benedict.

-The words of Pope Francis, with his considerable moral authority for the world’s 1.2 billion Catholics, put sceptics in an “uncomfortable position”, said Matthew Watson, reader in Natural Hazards at the University of Bristol.
+The words of the pope, with his considerable moral authority for the world’s 1.2 billion Catholics, put sceptics in an “uncomfortable position”, said Matthew Watson, reader in Natural Hazards at the University of Bristol.

-“Will it prompt a wholesale change in attitudes and behavior?
+“Will it prompt a wholesale change in attitudes and behaviour?
 By itself I doubt it (we can hope).”

 Experts agreed the pope had shifted the debate into a higher gear, however.